21 Unmissable Things to do in Wroclaw, Poland

 Sky Tower observation deck

-Costing almost $400 million to build, the Sky Tower simultaneously offers plenty of entertainment options such as bowling and shopping if you are in Wrocław for a little longer!
+Although the Sky Tower cost almost $400 million to build, it simultaneously offers plenty of entertainment options, such as bowling and shopping, if you are in Wrocław for a little longer!

 Tour Poland’s oldest sanctuary for animals

-For all, you animal lovers out there, visit Wroclaw Zoo.
-At over 150-years-old, the oldest zoo in Poland has often featured on TV and has the highest number of different animal species in the country (1100+)!
+For all you animal lovers out there, visit Wroclaw Zoo.
+At over 150 years old, the oldest zoo in Poland has often been featured on TV and has the highest number of different animal species in the country (1100+)!

 The zoo created Poland’s first oceanarium that contains sharks and several hundred varieties of fish to see.
 Certainly a zoo for the record books.